 - Consider watching videos on “how to brush your teeth with braces“.

-- Use a water flosser before brushing (after brushing it washes away the benefits of your toothpaste).
+- When cleaning teeth with braces, use a water flosser before brushing (after brushing it washes away the benefits of your toothpaste).

 Can I brush my teeth right after getting braces?